TITLE 92: TRANSPORTATION

 a) Open to Public.
 All hearings conducted in any proceeding shall be open to the public.

 c) Formal Hearings Generally; Parties to a Hearing; Disqualification of Hearing Officer.
 Every hearing shall be presided over by a hearing officer duly appointed by the Secretary.
 The hearing officer shall have authority to conduct the hearing, to rule on all motions, to administer oaths, to subpoena witnesses or documents at the request of any party, to examine witnesses, and to rule upon the admissibility of testimony and evidence.
-The Secretary may also appoint a representative to appear and participate in the hearing on his/her behalf.
+The Secretary may also appoint a representative to appear and participate in the hearing on the Secretary's behalf.
 Prior to the taking of evidence, the petitioner/respondent may request disqualification of the hearing officer by making a motion for disqualification on the record, stating the specific grounds upon which it is alleged that a fair and impartial hearing cannot be afforded the petitioner/respondent by the hearing officer.
 The hearing officer will rule upon the motion.
 If the motion is denied, the hearing will proceed, or the petitioner may withdraw from the hearing.
 If the motion is granted, the case shall be transferred to another hearing officer for a hearing on the same day if possible.
 If it is not possible to schedule a hearing on the same day, a new hearing date shall be scheduled and another hearing officer shall be assigned by the Secretary.

 d) Depositions and Interrogatories

-1) Upon order of the hearing officer, for good cause shown, and upon reasonable notice to other parties, any party, including the Department, may take, at his/her or its expense, the testimony of any party or person by deposition upon oral examination or written questions for the purpose of discovery or for use as evidence in the action in a contested case (for example, when the witness is not available due to distance, time, cost to the party using the testimony, sickness, infirmity, imprisonment, the witness being out of state or similar factors).
+1) Upon order of the hearing officer, for good cause shown, and upon reasonable notice to other parties, any party, including the Department, may take, at that party's expense, the testimony of any party or person by deposition upon oral examination or written questions for the purpose of discovery or for use as evidence in the action in a contested case (for example, when the witness is not available due to distance, time, cost to the party using the testimony, sickness, infirmity, imprisonment, the witness being out of state or similar factors).
 The notice, order or stipulation to take a deposition shall specify whether the deposition is to be a discovery deposition or an evidence deposition.
 In the absence of specification, a deposition is a discovery deposition only.
 If both discovery and evidence depositions are desired of the same witness, they shall be taken separately, unless the parties stipulate otherwise or the hearing officer orders otherwise upon notice and motion.
 The deposition shall be taken in the manner provided by law for discovery and evidence depositions in civil actions in the Circuit Courts of Illinois.

 2) Any party may direct written interrogatories to any other party.
 Interrogatories must be restricted to the subject matter of the case, to avoid undue detail, and to avoid the imposition of any unnecessary burden or expense on the answering party.
 Sworn answers or objections to interrogatories directed to the Department and/or Secretary of State may be made by a designated agent, including the Department's counsel, who shall furnish such information as is available.
 Written interrogatories shall be served on the opposing party no later than 15 business days before the hearing.
 Objection to answers or refusals to answer shall be heard on motion at the hearing before the hearing officer, who shall rule on the objection or refusal.
 Answers shall be sworn.
 If an answer to an interrogatory may be obtained from documents in the possession or control of the party on whom the interrogatories were served, it shall be a sufficient answer to specify the documents and make them available to the inquiring party to inspect and copy at the asking party's expense.
 The requirements of this subsection (d)(2) do not apply to objections or refusals to answer interrogatories.